mozilla/vtt.js/README.md

 There is also an extended version of this shim that gives a few convenience methods for converting back and forth between JSON and VTTCues.
-If you'd like to use these methods then us `vttcue-extended.js` instead of `vttcue.js`.
+If you'd like to use these methods then use `vttcue-extended.js` instead of `vttcue.js`.
 This isn't normally built into the `vtt.js` distributable so you will have to build a custom distribution instead of using bower.